tonik/docs/autoloader.md

 $autoloader->load();
 ```

-### Getting relative path of autoloaded component
+### Getting relative path of an autoloaded component

-Gets path of a specified component relatively to the project `app` directory.
+Gets relative path of a specified component to the project `app` directory.

 ```php
 $autoloader->getRelativePath('Http/assets.php');